conoror/misc/wupatch/README.md

+As I'm the only one using this program, I've filtered all support except for Windows 7 64 bit!

 This is a batch file that will check:
   - For the service stack updates
   - For the July 2016 rollup